 Like many generations, the Millennials have had several seemingly "defining moments."
 In addition to wars in Iraq and Afghanistan, they experienced September 11 and the shootings at Columbine and Virginia Tech.
 However, unlike the Boomers with the Vietnam War, there has not been a clearly unified or radical reaction to these events.
 What research has shown is that although Millennials are generally more willing than older generations to sacrifice liberties for security, they also want the United States to take a backseat to the United Nations in international problems [source: Winograd].
 Authors Thom and Jess Rainer speculate that September 11 taught Millennials that life is short, prompting them to embrace ambition and reject "business as usual" [source: Rainer].

-For lots more information on generations, see the links on the next page.
+For lots more information on generations, see the links below.